just-ai/jaicf-kotlin/examples/multilingual-bot/README.md

 #### Shared BotContext

-BotContext inside `main` engine and `routables` is shared, so we can easily transfer data from one engine to another with just `context` property inside `action` context.
+BotContext inside `main` engine and `routables` is shared, data can be transferred from one engine to another with `context` property inside `action` context.

 The example below demonstrates simplified usage of shared context between bots.